cse110-sp23-group7/cse110_rogue/README.md

 npm run docs
 ```

-> Docs will be generated in the `./out` directory. and can be opened using a browser.
+> Docs will be generated in the `docs` directory. and can be opened using a browser.
 These docs are generated using code comments, so be sure to **comment your code!**

 ### Launch website: